syncfusion-content/javascript-docs/js/Grid/Scrolling.md

 ## Virtual Scrolling

 The virtual scrolling support allows you to load data that you require (load data based on page size) without buffering the entire huge database.
-To enable virtual scrolling by setting `[allowVirtulScrolling](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-allowvirtualscrolling "")` property of [`scrollSettings`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings "") as `true`.
+To enable virtual scrolling by setting [`allowVirtulScrolling`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-allowvirtualscrolling "allowVirtulScrolling") property of [`scrollSettings`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings "scrollSettings") as `true`.
 It supports two mode of virtualization.
 They are,

 1. Normal Mode
 2. Continuous Mode

-T> [The following features are not supported by virtual scrolling <BR> 1.
-Grouping <BR> 2.
-Frozen Rows <BR> 3.
-Cell merging <BR> 4.
-Detail template <BR> 5.
-Row template <BR> 6.
-Hierarchy]
+N> The following features are not supported by virtual scrolling N> 1.
+Grouping
+N> 2.
+Frozen Rows
+N> 3.
+Cell merging
+N> 4.
+Detail template
+N> 5.
+Row template
+N> 6.
+Hierarchy

 Normal Mode:

 It allows you to load the grid with data while scrolling.
-This can be achieved by setting [`virtualScrollMode`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-virtualscrollmode "") as `normal`.
+This can be achieved by setting [`virtualScrollMode`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-virtualscrollmode "virtualScrollMode") as `normal`.

 The following code example describes the above behavior.